evaristocosta/microcontrollers/program6/README.md

 ## Program 6

-Program that shows in two 7-segment display the progressive counting from 0 to 99 (cyclically) with intervals of 1s, using timer;
+Program that shows in one 7-segment display the progressive counting from 0 to F (cyclically) with intervals of 1s, using timer.
-- Both displays are in the same port.
-- Therefore, the multiplexing method is to be used to display the data on both displays;